Iola, United States - 09/09/2016

 Will Yogourmet work with almond milk?

 The tests that we have run several years ago have demonstrated that it is not possible to make yogurt and kefir with almond, coco or rice beverages.
-It is possible though to make yogurt and kefir with certain soy beverages, see soy beverages list for more information.
+It is possible though to make yogurt and kefir with certain soy beverages, see soy beverages list

 I'm using a Donvier electronic yogurt maker with 42 ounces of milk and 5 g starter.
 Donvier instructions say start at 10 hours while your instructions say 4 to 4 1/2 hours.
 Is there a way to tell when it's done?